 As I understand it: You can drop in on discussions, which sort of operate like a live podcast or event.
 On the surface, it appears to have the elements of community-driven social.
 Users have control over what they do and don’t see, and can choose who they want to follow.
 But, the live element of Clubhouse, versus asynchronous content on Substack, changes the dynamic a bit.

 On each, you still don’t necessarily know what you’re getting into until you click on it.
 To date, Substack has acted more like a “Shopify” or a “Stripe” backend technology, whereas Clubhouse seems to be like an “Instagram” platform to discover and host content.
 So, this discovery model may teeter on rehashing the same content moderation issues we’ve seen with wide-open social networks, just with different mechanics.

 I’m not sure if Clubhouse is an alternative to social community, or if its actually a new media format that competes with radio and podcasts?
 Taylor Lorenz of The New York Times reported that Clubhouse is working on a creator monetization program.
 This could incentivize users to host engaging conversations, suggesting the latter media format strategy.
 Again, I’ve still never actually used Clubhouse, so I’m just going off of Twitter and news articles.

 Update 1/23/21: Thank you to a friend from college for sending me an invite after reading this.
 I’ve listened to a few dud rooms, and a ‘Virtual Dinner Party’ room that was filled with super interesting people.
-My thesis about Clubhouse operating like a media company that is uniquely community-driven.
+My thesis about Clubhouse operating more like a media company still stands, although it is uniquely community-driven.